biozal/biozal.github.io/docs/_posts/2021-05-08-Github-Pages-Blog.md

 ---
 layout: post
-title:  "GitHub Pages - Why/How did I make my website"
+title:  "GitHub Pages - Why/How did I create my website"
 description: "Information on how and why I used GitHub Pages for my blog"
 date:  2021-05-08
 banner_preview: blog-post-code.jpg